roclark/super-mario-bros-dqn/README.md

 already closed.
 Despite the errors being thrown, all of the functionality will continue as expected and these can be safely ignored.

+### Action spaces
+This repository allows users to specify a custom set of actions that Mario can use with various degrees of complexity.
+Choosing a simpler action space makes it quicker and easier for Mario to learn, but prevents him from trying more complex movements which can include entering pipes and making advanced jumps which might be required to solve some levels.
+If Mario appears to struggle with a particular level, try simplifying the action space to see if he makes further progress.

+Currently, the following options are supported:

+#### Right only
+Mario can effectively only go right.
+This simplifies the training process, but prevents Mario from trying more complex actions.
+The following buttons are
+supported:
+  * Nothing
+  * Right
+  * Right + A
+  * Right + B
+  * Right + A + B

+#### Simple movement
+In addition to moving right and running/jumping, Mario can now walk left and jump in place.
+The following buttons are supported:
+  * Nothing
+  * Right
+  * Right + A
+  * Right + B
+  * Right + A + B
+  * A
+  * Left

+#### Complex movement
+This action allows Mario to try nearly any of his possible actions from the game.
+This option should be chosen by default for the most realistic exploration of a level, but can increase the time and complexity of learning a level.
+This is the only provided action space that allows Mario to enter vertically-oriented pipes.
+The following buttons are supported:
+  * Nothing
+  * Right
+  * Right + A
+  * Right + B
+  * Right + A + B
+  * A
+  * Left
+  * Left + A
+  * Left + B
+  * Left + A + B
+  * Down
+  * Up

 ## Progress
 The following table shows the current progress of the model on various levels and the settings used to achieve the indicated performance: